-A downward trend occurred from 2018 to 2020 which corresponded to the decrease in overall LAX operations.
-As operations started to gradually increase again in 2021, so did the number of overflights.
+As operations started to gradually increase after 2020, so did the number of overflights.
 In 2023, prolonged runway closure activities may have contributed to the increase in overflights.

 The percentage of North Downwind Arrivals flying over Monterey Park are broken down further (above right diagram) by altitude range and by time of day (daytime, evening, and nighttime).